inkognitro/react-redux-saga-boilerplate/docs/coding.guidelines.md

 # Coding Guidelines
 This section requires knowledge of the [architecture](architecture.md).

-Below you can see some recommended coding guidelines.
-With growing experience these guidelines will change.
+With growing experience these recommendations can change.
 Nothing is carved in stone here.

+## File name convention
+Files should be named lowercase.
+Different words in a file name should be split by a dot.

-## Stay decoupled.
+## Stay decoupled
-We learn from bad practice and therefore I want to explain why it makes sense to think twice about decoupling, before writing some code.
+We learn from bad practice and therefore I want to explain why it makes sense to think twice about decoupling before writing some code.

 In one of my workplaces we created a `RequestHandler` class.
 The purpose of this class was to handle requests for every endpoint.